Divu2611/LNM-Maps/README.md

 * MongoDB <br/>

 ## Future Plans
-* Currently, this project is only limit to LNMIIT (college level).
-This project will be expanded to the district level.
+* Currently, this project is only limited to LNMIIT (college level).
+This project will be expanded to atleast district level.
 * Planning to include GPS functionality as well in the project.

 ### Other creaters of project - [Tanay Makharia](https://github.com/tanaymakharia17)